The Weight of Glory · Chapter 9

 Mother Ama's voice in his memory: Do not confuse jurisdiction with ownership.

-Past his shoulders.
-Over his collarbones.
-Not wraps anymore — a mantle.
-A garment.
-An authority that was settling onto him like a coat made of warm light and woven text.
-He could feel words in the luminescence — the same angular script from the wraps in the wooden box, from the board in The Forge, from whatever language the Source spoke before human languages existed.
+The light climbed past his shoulders and over his collarbones, settling on him like a mantle made of warm light and woven text.
+He could feel words moving in the luminescence — the same angular script from the wraps in the wooden box, from the board in The Forge, from whatever language the Source spoke before human languages existed.

 Authority.

-The Forge's spiritual mirror cracked.
-Not the hairline fractures from before — a structural crack, running floor to ceiling, splitting the dark octagon like an egg.
+The Forge's spiritual mirror cracked again — not hairline fractures this time, but a structural split running floor to ceiling and opening the dark octagon like an egg.
 Cold light poured out.
-Energy bled from the system.
-The building groaned with the sound of something ancient losing ground it had held for centuries.
+The building groaned with the sound of something ancient losing ground.

 Dez grabbed Marcus's arm.
 "We need to go.
 Now."